- What does Pragmatic Institute do?

 Pragmatic Institute does not offer career coaching or job search guidance.
 At Pathrise, our mentors have years of experience on both sides of the hiring table.
 Fellows receive 1-on-1 support every step of the way.
 Our workshops and sessions focus on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, reverse recruiting lessons, and negotiation guidance.

 The Pathrise program is flexible.
-There are only 4 hours of group sessions per week.
+There are only 2-4 hours of sessions per week.
 Fellows can schedule 1-on-1 sessions when they need them.
 The curriculum is personalized to address each fellow’s specific needs.
-The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.
+The Pathrise income share agreement means that fellows don’t need to pay until they start working at a new job they love and we never require upfront payments or deposits.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with any of our mentors to optimize your job search, join Pathrise.